Bivariate least squares linear regression: towards a unified analytic formalism. II. Extreme structural models: Introduction

 Even in dealing with the simplest homoscedastic (or heteroscedastic) functional and structural models, still no unified analytic formalism has been developed (to the knowledge of the author) where (i) structural heteroscedastic models with instrumental and intrinsic dispersion of comparable order in both variables, are considered; (ii) previous results are recovered in the limit of dominant instrumental dispersion; and (iii) previous results are recovered in the limit of dominant intrinsic dispersion.
 A related formulation may be useful also for computational methods, in the sense that both the general case and limiting situations can be described by a single numerical code.

 A first step towards a unified analytic formalism of bivariate least squares linear regression involving functional models has been performed in an earlier attempt (C11), where the least-squares approach developed in two classical papers (Y66; Y69) has been reviewed and reformulated by definition and use of deviation (matrix) traces.
 The current investigation aims at making a second step along the same direction, in dealing with extreme structural models.

-More specifically, the results found in two classical papers (Ial90; FB92) shall be reformulated in terms of deviation traces for homoscedastic models, and extended to the general case of heteroscedastic models by analogy with their counterparts related to functional models, within the framework of classical error models where the dependent variable relates to the independent variable according to the usual additive model.
+More specifically, the results found in two classical papers (Ia90; FB92) shall be reformulated in terms of deviation traces for homoscedastic models, and extended to the general case of heteroscedastic models by analogy with their counterparts related to functional models, within the framework of classical error models where the dependent variable relates to the independent variable according to a variant of the classical additive error model.

+In this view, homoscedastic structural models are conceived as models where both the instrumental and the intrinsic dispersion are the same from point to point.
+Conversely, models where the instrumental and/or the intrinsic dispersion are (in general) different from point to point, are conceived as heteroscedastic structural models.

-Regression line slope and intercept estimators, and related variance estimators, are expressed in terms of deviation traces for different homoscedastic models (Ial90; FB92) in section \ref{lesmo}, where an extension to corresponding heteroscedastic models is also performed and both normal and non normal residuals are considered.
+Regression line slope and intercept estimators, and related variance estimators, are expressed in terms of deviation traces for different homoscedastic models (Ia90; FB92) in section \ref{lesmo}, where an extension to corresponding heteroscedastic models is also performed, and both normal and non normal residuals are considered.
 An example of astronomical application is outlined in section \ref{apfm}.
 The discussion is presented in section \ref{disc}.
 Finally, the conclusion is shown in section \ref{conc}.
 Some points are developed with more detail in the Appendix.
 An extension of the formalism to generic structural models is left to a forthcoming paper.